curl/everything-curl/cmdline/urls/fragment.md

 # Fragment

 URLs offer a fragment part.
-That is usually seen as a hash symbol (#) and a name for a specific name within a web page in browsers.
+That is usually seen as a hash symbol (#) and a name for a specific name within a webpage in browsers.
 An example of such a URL might look like:

     https://www.example.com/info.html#the-plot